skinos7/tiger7/project/ifname/lte.md

         "dns":"Custom DNS1",                                       // [ IP address ], This is valid when custom_dns is [ enable ]
         "dns2":"Custom DNS2"                                       // [ IP address ], This is valid when custom_dns is [ enable ]
     },
-    "ppp":                                               // detial configure for mode is [ ppp ] {
+    "ppp":                                               // detial configure for "mode" is [ ppp ] {
         "mtu":"Maximum transmission unit",               // [ number ], The unit is in bytes
         "mss":"TCP Maximum Segment Size",                // [ number ], The unit is in bytes